rhysjj111/haulage_assist/README.md

 - [SQLAlchemy docs](https://docs.sqlalchemy.org/en/20) were used a lot to determine how to query the database via ORM.
 - This [Stack overflow](https://www.tutorialspoint.com/how-to-check-an-element-with-specific-id-exist-using-javascript) explained how to check an element for a particular Id, which I had needed for the Javascript to only show Mondays on the wages calculator datepicker.
 - [Stack overflow](https://stackoverflow.com/questions/51205600/datepicker-materializecss-disabled-days-function) This article explained how to use the disable days funtion of the Materialize datepicker.
+- [Stack overflow](https://stackoverflow.com/questions/21991820/style-active-navigation-element-with-a-flask-jinja2-macro) and [TTL25's Jinja2 tutorial](https://ttl255.com/jinja2-tutorial-part-5-macros/) were both used when constructing the nav_link macro, used to determine which navigation link should be active.
+The Stack overflow thread gave me the basic structure of the macro, and the tutorial allowed me to understand Jinja's varargs keyword so that I could expand the macro to also take into account sub-menu pages.